decentralized-identity/faq/docs/spec.md

 report](https://docs.google.com/document/d/1jP-76ul0FZ3H8dChqT2hMtlzvL6B3famQbseZQ0AGS8/)
 is available.

-##### How do I define criteria for which types of DID to use, trust, or depend on? ❗❓️
+##### How do I define criteria for which types of DID to use, trust, or depend on? 🟠️

 > Certain use-cases are only possible given certain properties of a method/did:doc design.
-A good rule of thumb is to study each DID Method enough to understand what it is optimizing for, and find the optimizations relevant most important for your project.
+A good rule of thumb is to study each DID Method enough to understand what it is optimizing for, and find the optimizations that are most relevant for your project.

 This is, again, too large a question for a one-paragraph answer.
 But understanding the requirements of a given use-case or problem space takes time